fisma-ready/github/customer-responsibility-controls.md

 #### [Add a profile avatar](https://help.github.com/articles/how-do-i-set-up-my-profile-picture/)

 This is a courtesy that makes team projects all the more social and fun.
 It only takes a second but your teammates will _really_ appreciate it.
 We don't requirethat it be an actual headshot, but please make it a unique avatar.

 It only takes a moment to go to [your settings page](https://github.com/settings/profile) and upload a picture.

 #### Make your membership public

-Go to your organization's [team page](https://github.com/orgs/18F/people) and click (Make Public).
+Go to the organization's [team page](https://github.com/orgs/18F/people) and click **Make Public**.

 ### Teams

-Even if you don't have write access into a repo, we strongly encourage the submission of pull requests for improvements or fixes.
+Teams can give you [`administrative`, `write`, or `read` permissions](https://help.github.com/articles/permission-levels-for-an-organization-repository/).
+Even if you have `write` access into a repository, we _strongly_ encourage the submission of pull requests for improvements or fixes.

-Contractors or external collaborators should only be added to teams with scoped write permissions to the repos they're working on.
-They should never have Admin level rights.
-In order to separate out these permissions, create a team in the format of `projectname-admins` for Federal staff.
+Contractors or external government collaborators should only be added to teams with scoped `write` permissions to the respositories they're working on.
+They should *never* have `adminsitrative` level rights.
+In order to separate out these permissions, create a team in the format of `projectname-admins` for government staff if necessary.